-From 2017-2018, the GetCalFresh team combined qualitative and quantitative research to understand the barriers Californians faced as they applied for food stamps (CalFresh).
-Based on what we learned, we redesigned the application experience, published three research reports uncovering systematic barriers, and helped to influence legislative change in California.
+From 2017-2018, the GetCalFresh team set out to understand the barriers people faced in applying for food stamps (CalFresh).
+Based on what we learned, we redesigned the application experience, share our learnings with the greater community, and helped to influence policy change.

 In 2018, Code for America engaged with the State of Alaska to improve equality and access to services like Medicaid and food stamps.
 We prototyped two services that we continuously improved from user feedback.
 The first was a digital assister that empowered remote state employees to better aid their communities.
 The second was a text-based reminder system to make sure people did not unnecessarily lose their benefits.